adamtrilling/blog-posts/simple_bdd/part2.md

 - Each line describes an action that may take many steps to accomplish in the UI.
 The idea of feature specs is to describe features, not your UI, and you want to be able to make simple changes to the UI without breaking your feature specs.
 - Your feature specs all live under the spec/features/ directory.
 You may add subdirectories to this directory, and you may name the files whatever you wish, as long as they end in _spec.rb

 Once this file is in place, run your specs.
-Since we've defined scenarios and steps but not implemented the steps, you'll get four pending specs like this:
+Since we've defined scenarios and steps, but not implemented the steps, you'll get four pending specs like this:

 ```
   1) Todo management Adding an item to the list